MDes41/headcount/README.md

 ## Headcount Analyst

-Please check out the ```headcount_analyst.rb``` file for further analysis methods that analyze the data accrosse race and grade type.
+Please check out the ```headcount_analyst.rb``` file for further analysis methods that analyze the data across race and grade type.

-####contact one of the collaborators on the repo for further details.
-Thanks!
+**contact one of the collaborators on the repo for further details.
+Thanks!**